Staying Safe Our Acute Respiratory Illness (ARI) Update:

 We know the that being able to have a visit with a loved one is a compassionate action, essential to support the emotional, social, and mental wellbeing of our residents.

-Our Covid-19 Protocols for Visiting.
+Our Acute Respiratory Illness Protocols for Visiting.

-The following visiting protocols have been developed in line with the Industry Code of Visiting in Aged Care Homes Industry Code for Visiting in Aged Care Homes – COTA Australia in support of residents being able to continue to receive visitors and balance the risk and safety obligations of preventing and managing an outbreak or exposure with the risk of social isolation and harm caused by excluding visitors.
-Three protocols are provided below and they outline:
+The following visiting protocols have been developed in line with the Industry Code of Visiting in Aged Care Homes Industry Code for Visiting in Aged Care Homes – COTA Australia in support of residents being able to continue to receive visitors and balance the risk and safety obligations of preventing and managing an acute respiratory illness outbreak or exposure with the risk of social isolation and harm caused by excluding visitors.
+Three visiting protocols are provided below and they outline:

 green.